-Back in the heady days of 2014 when grand worldwide events were taking place - like Gangnam Style hitting two billion views on YouTube and Luis Suárez biting yet another footballer in the World Cup - the world of digital tabletop games was shaken to its core by the release of Blizzard’s collectible card battler Hearthstone.
+Seven years ago, grand worldwide events were taking place - like Gangnam Style hitting two billion views on YouTube and Luis Suárez biting yet another footballer in the World Cup - but there was even more.
+The world of digital tabletop games was shaken to its core by the release of Blizzard’s collectible card battler Hearthstone.

 Best digital card games